Danjb1/2d-tilebased-engine/README.md

 ### Initialise Display

-Extend `Launcher` and provide your own implementations for the various display methods to create and manage a window using your preferred library.
+Extend `Launcher` and provide your own implementation for window creation and rendering using your preferred libraries.

+### Handle Input

+Listen for input using your preferred library, and pass events to the launcher's `input` field.
+This will make the latest input available to the current state each frame.

 ### Create a State

+The launcher has one active `State` at any time, which is updated and rendered each frame.
+This may be a loading screen, a menu, or the game itself.

+A basic game state should instantiate the `Logic` and a `Camera` (if required), and override the following methods:

+ - `processInput()`: Process the user input from the last frame.

+ - `update()`: Update the `Logic` and `Camera`.

+ - `render()` Tell some renderer to render the game.

+### Start the Game!

-In your `main` method, instantiate your launcher, set up an initial state, and call `launcher.start()`.
+In your `main` method, instantiate your launcher, load your initial state, and call `launcher.start()`.

-A basic game state should instantiate the `Logic` and call its `update()` method every frame.

-### Implement Rendering

-Write your own implementation for your state's `render()` method to render the level and any Entities with graphical components attached to them.

 ### Add Entities

 To add an Entity to the world, subclass Entity and use the following:

-    MyEntity entity = new MyEntity(x, y, width, height);
+    MyEntity entity = new MyEntity(x, y);
     logic.addEntity(entity);

 Components can be added to Entities to add new properties and behaviour.
 For example, you might add a graphical component to an Entity to allow it to be rendered.

-### Handle Input

-Write your own implementation for your state's `pollInput()` method to get the user's input using your preferred library.

 ### Camera Tracking